j8mathis/divvy_analyze/pandas/README.md

 ### Divvy Analyze

 This was an experimental learning experience.
 I really enjoyed this approach.
-It was quick, fairly easy, and no other infrastructure was needed.
+It was quick, easy, and no other infrastructure was needed.
 Just run the code and you get your answer.
 Compare this to waiting days for data loading into a database instead of getting the answer right away was a huge win.
 Overall a very useful tool, I can see why pandas and numpys are so popular and I could get use to using them all the time.

 ### What